 What Does Crowdfunding Your Startup Mean?

-Options for Crowdfunding a Business
+Crowdfunding Models for a Business

-How to Choose the Right Option
+How to Choose the Right Crowdfunding Platform for Your Startup

 To choose the right option you need goals and plans.
 The rewards model works well if you have an interesting product idea people can get excited about and share with others.
 The debt and equity models may work better for business ideas that are solid and offer a good chance of return but aren’t as exciting for the consumer.